FACULTY

 James Gross, Ph.D.

-James Gross is a Professor of Psychology at Stanford and former director of the Psychology One Program.
+James Gross is a Professor of Psychology and the director of the Stanford Psychophysiology Laboratory.
 He received his B.A. in Philosophy from Yale University and his Ph.D. in Clinical Psychology from the University of California, Berkeley.
 His research focuses on emotion and emotion regulation, and includes measures of emotion experience, behavior, autonomic physiology, and brain activation.
+With support from Stanford’s Office of the Vice Provost of Undergraduate Education, Dr. Gross created the Psych One program in 2002 and served as faculty director for the program until 2022.

-James Gross is a Professor of Psychology at Stanford and former director of the Psychology One Program.
+James Gross is a Professor of Psychology and the director of the Stanford Psychophysiology Laboratory.
 He received his B.A. in Philosophy from Yale University and his Ph.D. in Clinical Psychology from the University of California, Berkeley.
 His research focuses on emotion and emotion regulation, and includes measures of emotion experience, behavior, autonomic physiology, and brain activation.
+With support from Stanford’s Office of the Vice Provost of Undergraduate Education, Dr. Gross created the Psych One program in 2002 and served as faculty director for the program until 2022.